vinniempresa/MEDIUSCOMCHATSMS/replit.md

 - **August 02, 2025**: Updated Pushcut webhook URL to new "Venda Pendente" notification endpoint (`https://api.pushcut.io/NiUWvkdg8_MMjxh6DOpez/notifications/Venda%20Pendente`).
 Updated to R$ 126,62 value for first payment.
 This change applies to both MEDIUS PAG and Cashtime API integrations.

 - **August 02, 2025**: Implemented "ticket" terminology throughout the PIX payment system.
 Updated logs, notifications, and postback handling to use "ticket R$ 126,62" instead of generic payment terms.
-Pushcut notifications now display "Venda Pendente" with ticket value, transaction details include ticket description, and all system logs use consistent ticket terminology for better tracking and clarity.
+Pushcut notifications now display "Nova Venda" with ticket value, transaction details include ticket description, and all system logs use consistent ticket terminology for better tracking and clarity.